Nellie Oleson

-Nellie Oleson is a fictional character in the Little House series of autobiographical children's novels written by Laura Ingalls Wilder.
+Nellie Oleson is a character in the Little House series of autobiographical children's novels written by Laura Ingalls Wilder.
 She was portrayed by Alison Arngrim in the NBC television show Little House on the Prairie (1974 to 1983), where her role is much expanded.
-Three different girls from Laura Ingalls Wilder's childhood — Nellie Owens, Genevieve Masters and Stella Gilbert — were the basis for the fictional Nellie Oleson.
+The character is a fictionalized composite of three real girls from Laura Ingalls Wilder’s childhood: Nellie Owens, Genevieve Masters, and Stella Gilbert.

 Character sources

 Nellie Owens

 Owens was born on August 2, 1869, two years after Laura Ingalls.
-Nellie's parents, Margaret (1836–1908) Owens and William (1836–1920) did, as Ingalls describes, run the local mercantile in Walnut Grove, Minnesota.
+Nellie's parents, Margaret (1836–1908) and William (1836–1920) Owens did, as Wilder describes, run the local mercantile in Walnut Grove, Minnesota.

-Later in her life, around 1883, the Owens family moved to California; probably via the Oregon Trail.
+Later in her life, around 1883, the Owens family moved to California; probably over the Oregon Trail.
 In 1891 they went to Tillamook, Oregon, where Nellie taught school and in 1893 married Henry Francis Kirry (1869–1951).
-They moved to Bay City, Oregon, and had three children; Zola (1894–1986), Lloyd (1896–1961) and Leslie (1900–1931).
-Soon, the Kirrys changed their home again by moving to Rainier, Oregon, in 1899.
+They moved to Bay City, Oregon, and had three children: Zola (1894–1986), Lloyd (1896–1961), and Leslie (1900–1931).
+Soon the Kirrys changed their home again by moving to Rainier, Oregon, in 1899.
 Her brother Willie went blind from a firecracker explosion, attended a school for the blind, married, and also had three children.

-There seems to be no indication that Laura ever saw Nellie Owens again after Laura's family left Walnut Grove in 1879.
-Nellie died on November 2, 1949, in Oregon and is buried in Forest View Cemetery in Forest Grove, Oregon.
+There is no indication that Laura ever saw Nellie Owens again after Laura's family left Walnut Grove in 1879.
+Nellie died on November 2, 1949, in Oregon and is buried in the Forest View Cemetery in Forest Grove, Oregon.